Guide

 Dental Treatment Red Flags is a guide for red-flag screening.
 Decision guide to common dental treatment red flags, trust checks, second-opinion triggers, and what to do next.

-Related owned routes: guides hub, next steps, request assistance, and methodology.
+Related owned routes: guides hub, next steps, get matched with a provider, and methodology.

 Use the guide, then decide